awsugblr/awsugblr/src/pages/blog/2019-01-10-hackathon-for-good.md

 tags:
   - hackathon 2019
 ---
-The first ever **Hackathon** organized by **AWS Community Leaders, AWS **&** Intuit** in Kochi, India for the IT professionals and college students, the budding engineers, turned to be a huge success.
+The first ever **Hackathon** organized by **AWS Community Leaders, AWS **and** Intuit** in Kochi, India for the IT professionals and college students, the budding engineers, turned to be a huge success.
 And the event stands as a testimony for what a grand victory could be when all hands put together.
 With that self-contentment, would like to bring our involved experience to the table for you to visualize it through our eyes.

 ![null](/img/kochi_hackathon.jpeg)